xiu-ting/Halve/index.md

 ---
 # About Me

+urban x tech x design

-Hello!
-I am a third year student at Yale-NUS College currently on study abroad at Barnard College of Columbia University.
-I am an Urban Studies major with an Anthropology minor who seeks to be an innovative and analytical storyteller.
-Maybe that's not the first pair of words that comes to mind with storytelling but my work speaks of my effort to constantly refine my craft through different mediums: writing, design, audio work, film and photography.
+I am a third year student at Yale-NUS College just back from study abroad at Barnard College of Columbia University.
+I am taking classes in Urban Policy and Leadership as well as Computer Science.
+This summer I wil be joining Dell Technologies as a User Experience (UX) Intern under the Experience Innovation Group.

+As an Urban Studies major with an Anthropology minor, I sought to find a word to describe my diverse interests and experiences.
+That word is innovation.
+Whether looking at diplomacy and public policy in the public sector, working at the frontier of FinTech at start-ups, or strategy management, I always seek innovation.
+To innovate does not always mean change, it sometimes can mean reinvigorating.

 Besides that, I'm a film enthusiast (especially French New Wave), a ballroom dancer and a lover (and baker) of lemon meringue pies.

-Click 'posts' to look at some of my past work.
-Click 'projects' for an overview of projects I am currently working on.

-##### All photos taken by me unless otherwise stated.

-<a href="https://drive.google.com/file/d/1wO68hhR4RRBzlZaUowC0oSGsqbGfVbIm/view?usp=sharing" class="btn_success">My Resume</a>